 - Limited to one bag size

-6. Pup-Peroni Snack Dog Treats Beef 2.5 oz
+6. Pup-Peroni Beef Snack Dog Treats 2.5 oz

 - Easy to break into pieces

-- Not economical for daily use
+- Not ideal for large dogs

-- Small quantity
+- Limited quantity per pack

 7. Pup-Peroni Dog Treats Original Bacon Flavor 22.5 oz